BitTigerKaggle/bnp-chenditc-repo1/README.md

   - There might be some magic value that make big difference of some fields, which makes decision tree perform better.
   - The SVM model is restricted by the kernel it use, which might make it hard to accomodate some corner case.
   - Kicked off neural network

+#### 2016/03/01:
+ 1. Tested neural network performance.
+   - 100 node in hidden layer produce log score 1.2
+   - 300 node in hidden layer produce log score 1.9
+   - Validate the produced lable and probability in traning set.
+The prediction error is quite low.
+The poor performance on test set means this model is overfitting the training set too much.